FrancoisPoinsignon/DMV_AV_Crash_Extractor/README.md

 Python script to extract DVA Autonomous crash infos from PDF reports to a single CSV file

 ## How to install
-1/ Pull or download the code
+1/ Pull or download the code \n
-2/ Install poppler https://blog.alivate.com.au/poppler-windows/ (for Windows)
-3/ Add "C:\Program Files\poppler-0.68.0\bin" as a PATH environment variable
+2/ Install poppler https://blog.alivate.com.au/poppler-windows/ (for Windows) \n 3/ Add "C:\Program Files\poppler-0.68.0\bin" as a PATH environment variable \n

 ## How to use
-1/ Download the crash AV reports from https://www.dmv.ca.gov/portal/vehicle-industry-services/autonomous-vehicles/autonomous-vehicle-collision-reports/ and put them in the "reports" folder
+1/ Download the crash AV reports from https://www.dmv.ca.gov/portal/vehicle-industry-services/autonomous-vehicles/autonomous-vehicle-collision-reports/ and put them in the "reports" folder \n
-2/ Run "main.py"
+2/ Run "main.py" \n
 3/ The CSV data associated will be stored in a "data.csv" file.